Pomax/are-we-flying/docs/index.md

 }
 ```

 And that's still Mount Olympus, found in a 2 degree x 2 degree area (50,000 square kilometers), in only 26 milliseconds.
-I think we're good to go in terms of plugging this into our autopilot for terrain follow purposes!
+I think we're good to go in terms of plugging this into our autopilot for terrain follow purposes, given that that's going to run every 500 milliseconds!

 ### Putting it all together